Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 X_test = scaler.transform(X_test)
 ```

-## 4. Create P matrix<a class="anchor"></a>
+## 4. Creating the penalty matrix<a class="anchor"></a>
 [back to table of contents](#Table-of-Contents)

-Now, we will use the geographical information for smoothing.
-We will create a penalty matrix $P$ such that for neighbouring regions, e.g. for 98022 and 98045, we penalize the squared difference in their coefficient values.
+To smooth the coefficients for neighboring regions, we will create a penalty matrix $P$ such that we penalize the squared difference in coefficient values for neighbouring regions, e.g. for 98022 and 98045.
 For example, if 98022 and 98045 were the only region in question, we would need a $2 \times 2$ matrix $P$ such that:
 $$\begin{pmatrix} \beta_{98022}, \beta_{98045}\end{pmatrix} P \begin{pmatrix} \beta_{98022} \\ \beta_{98045}\end{pmatrix}
 = (\beta_{98022} - \beta_{98045})^2$$